ohlerlab/clip_pipeline/README.md

 For installation details, see the [instructions in the Snakemake documentation](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

-### Step 4: Install additional packages
+### Step 3: Install additional packages

-Install singularity, if it is not available in your system:
+Install singularity, if it is not available in your system (make sure that it is version 3.x):

     mamba install -c conda-forge singularity